swissclubto/swissclubto.github.io/index.md

     excerpt: >
       Ever wondered how the Swiss Club works?
 Curious to learn more about the people behind the scenes?
 Know someone who might be interested in volunteering?
-Want something new to do in 2024?
+Want something new this year?
     url: /volunteers/
     btn_class: btn--primary
   - image_path: /assets/images/events-teaser.webp